 The Northern Parula chip also sounds high-pitched.

-Three examples, showing some variation, but the chip always seems to sound weaker than the chips of the other species.
+Three examples, showing some variation, but the chip always seems to me to sound weaker than the chips of the other species.

 (breeding grounds,July, ME).